jhlagado/Mondo/README.md

 ### <a name='array-size'></a>Array size

-The size of an array can be determined with the `\S` operator which puts the number of items in the array on the stack.
+The size of an array can be determined with the `/S` operator which puts the number of items in the array on the stack.

 The following prints 5 on the console.

 ```
-[ 1 2 3 4 5 ] \S .
+[ 1 2 3 4 5 ] /S .
 ```

 ### <a name='nested-arrays'></a>Nested arrays